 To apply for all clinics, please use the Clinic Application and Matching System (CAMS).

 NYU School of Law offers the following year-long clinics.
 Each of these clinics is 14 credits and therefore accounts for roughly half of a student's courseload for the academic year.
-(Exceptions are the Brennan Center Public Policy Advocacy, Federal Defender and Offender Reentry Clinics, which carry 10 credits each; and the International Human Rights Clinic, which carries 12 credits.)
+(Exceptions are the Civil Rights and Constitutional Transitions Clinics, which carry 12 and 10 credits, respectively.)
 Please select from the links at the left to learn more about each clinic.

 Civil Rights Clinic

 Over a full, intensive year, students in the Civil Rights Clinic handle litigation involving police accountability, most frequently racial profiling cases but also first amendment and due process in criminal justice and police matters.
-The clinic and cases are supervised by Prof. Claudia Angelos of the full-time faculty and Chris Dunn, associate legal director of the New York Civil Liberties Union, the New York affiliate of the American Civil Liberties Union.
+The clinic and cases are supervised by Chris Dunn, associate legal director of the New York Civil Liberties Union, the New York affiliate of the American Civil Liberties Union and by Alexis Karteron, Senior Staff attorney at the NYCLU.
 Students handle their cases out of their offices at the NYCLU, where they act as members of the legal department staff.
 The clinic also develops the students’ litigation skills through a seminar program that includes a full trial advocacy component and that uses the students’ own cases as the basis for their study of litigation and other strategies for change, and for their critical examination of the institutions that their clients are involved with.

 Criminal and Community Defense Clinic